Arab cuisine: Iraq

 Iraq is home to the first cookbook ever recorded in history, historically in Baghdad and Mesopotamia.
 The Kitab al-tabikh is the oldest surviving Arabic cookbook, written by al-Warraq in the 10th century.
 It is compiled from the recipes of the 8th and 9th century courts of the Abbasid Caliphate in Baghdad.
 Due to its location, Iraq shares similarities in cooking and cuisines between both the surrounding regions of the Arab world as well as Turkish and Persian cuisine.
 Iraqi cuisine mainly consists of meat, rather than appetizers.
 In Iraqi cuisine, the most common meats are chicken and lamb.
-The national dish of Iraq is the Masgouf fish, usually enjoyed with grilled tomatoes and onions.
+The national dish of Iraq is the Masgouf fish, usually eaten with grilled tomatoes and onions.

 Iraqi cuisine uses more spices than most Arab cuisines.
 Iraq's main food crops include wheat, barley, rice, vegetables, and dates.
 Vegetables include eggplant, okra, potatoes, and tomatoes.
 Pulses such as chickpeas and lentils are also quite common.
 Common meats in Iraqi cuisine are lamb and beef; fish and poultry are also used.

 Soups and stews are often prepared and served with rice and vegetables.
 Biryani, although influenced by Indian cuisine, is milder with a different mixture of spices, and a wider variety of vegetables, including potatoes, peas, carrots, and onions.
 Dolma is also one of the most popular dishes.

 The Iraqi cuisine is famous for its kebab, as well as its tikka.
 A wide variety of spices, pickles, and amba are also extensively used.